Anmol-Baranwal/Anmol-Baranwal/README.md

 </div>
 <br>

-I enjoy learning new frameworks and libraries with algorithms that has the potential to solve real-world issues.<br>
+I enjoy learning new frameworks, libraries and algorithms that has the potential to solve real-world issues. <br>

 - 🎓 I'm completing my Bachelor of Technology in the field of computer science.
 - 🚀 I'm a web developer with solid experience in User Interface Design.